 The testing fee for yellow belt includes a backpack with a focus paddle, which will be used for home practice and brought to classes.
 At green belt students are issued a focus mitt as a training aid.
 At purple belt, the students will begin to learn to use the “Bo” Staff and at blue belt students the Sai, all of which are supplied after testing for those belts.

 I am sore after class, is that normal?

 Yes, you will be using and stretching muscles in a capacity that you are not used to.
-Slow stretching immediately after exercising, hot baths and over the counter remedies such as Icy Hot or Tiger Balm will help to ease sore muscles.
+Slow stretching immediately after exercising, hot baths and if necessary over the counter remedies such as Tiger Balm will help to ease sore muscles.
+To reduce inflammation an Anti-Inflamatory Tea can be made (1/2 lemon, 1t grated ginger root, 1t grated turmeric root, a dash of cinnamon, a dash of ground black pepper, a spoon of honey and hot water).
 Please consult with your physician before using any medications.

 I have an old injury (Back or Knee for example) can I still join?
 Or